 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Freshworks Inc. (FRSH)

-/EIN News/ -- LOS ANGELES, Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming January 3, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Freshworks Inc. (“Freshworks” or the “Company”) (NASDAQ: FRSH) common stock issued in connection with the Company’s September 2021 initial public offering (the “IPO” or “Offering”).
+LOS ANGELES, Nov.
+18, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming January 3, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Freshworks Inc. ("Freshworks" or the "Company") FRSH common stock issued in connection with the Company's September 2021 initial public offering (the "IPO" or "Offering").

 If you suffered a loss on your Freshworks investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/freshworks-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.